-What is a "motion to withdraw a plea" in Nevada criminal cases?
+- 1. What is a "motion to withdraw a plea" in Las Vegas, Nevada?

-Like it sounds, a motion to withdraw a plea in Nevada is when a defendant in a criminal case asks the court to ignore his/her plea and resume the case as if the plea never happened.
+A motion to withdraw a plea -- also referred to as a "motion to vacate conviction" or "motion to vacate judgment" -- is when a defendant in a criminal case asks the court to ignore his/her plea and resume the case as if the plea never happened.
 Therefore, defendants having second thoughts about having entered a plea would file a motion to withdraw a plea in attempt to undo their actions.

-If the court grants a motion to withdraw a plea, it's as if the defendant is starting the case over at the arraignment stage in Nevada (which is the very beginning).
-If the court denies the motion to withdraw a plea, the defendant remains bound to the original sentence.
+If the court grants a motion to withdraw a plea, it is as if the defendant is starting the case over at the arraignment stage in Nevada (which is the very beginning of the criminal case).
+If the court denies the motion to vacate judgment, the defendant remains bound to the original plea deal.

 - guilty but mentally ill, or

-A defendant may file a motion to withdraw a plea any time prior to sentencing (which is when the judge imposes penalties on the defendant).
-After sentencing, the defendant has one year to file a a statutory post-conviction habeas petition in Nevada, which takes the place of motions to withdraw a guilty plea.
-(Harris v.
-State, 130 Nev.
-Adv.
-Op.
-47, 2014.)
+A defendant may file a motion to vacate conviction any time prior to sentencing (which is when the judge imposes penalties on the defendant).
+After sentencing, the defendant may not file a motion to withdraw a plea.
+Instead, he/she has one year to file a a statutory post-conviction habeas petition in Nevada.2

 There are various legitimate grounds for a defendant to ask to withdraw a plea.
 These include: